Scholar in Residence

 2017 Fall and Year-long Classes

-Our Year-Long classes begin in October, including:
+Our Year-Long classes include:

 Living Judaism – a basic introduction to Judaism, including holidays, texts, and home traditions and a Hebrew class (below).
 Living Judaism is our required course for conversion students.
 Please click here for more information and a registration form.
 A syllabus is available here.
 Class will be held on Tuesday evenings from September 19, 2017- May 15, 2018.